Last updated: April 13, 2022

 A competency-based hiring approach shifts the focus from the applicant’s experience, education and training to a way that demonstrates how their competencies can be applied to the job.

 Identify the critical competencies needed for superior performance and use these to establish the job requirements.

 In the BC Public Service, there are 3 types of competencies:

 - General behavioural competencies that apply to all supervisors, managers and staff

 - Competencies for strategic leadership positions

-- Aboriginal relations behavioural competencies for those working directly and indirectly with Aboriginal people
+- Indigenous relations behavioural competencies for those working directly and indirectly with Indigenous people

-These resources will help you further understand how to apply competencies during the hiring process.
+The following resources will help you apply competencies during the hiring process:

 The guides for managers, supervisors and staff help hiring managers record, interpret and evaluate interview responses to determine whether the candidate is qualified for the position.